UMN-Hydro/GSFLOW-GRASS/README.md

 In the terminal, this may be done as follows:

-On Linux, cd `GSFLOW-GRASS/domain-builder` and type:
+On Linux, cd `GSFLOW-GRASS/domain_builder` and type:
 ```sh
 sh install_extensions.sh
 ```

-On Windows, likewise cd to `GSFLOW-GRASS\domain-builder` and type:
+On Windows, likewise cd to `GSFLOW-GRASS\domain_builder` and type:
 ```bat
 install_extensions
 ```